AWS Directory Services – AD Connector & Managed AD

 • enables consistent enforcement of existing security policies, such as password expiration, password history, and account lockouts, whether users are accessing resources on-premises or in the AWS cloud

-• is a feature-rich managed Microsoft Active Directory hosted on AWS
+• is a feature-rich managed Microsoft Active Directory hosted on AWS, powered by Windows Server 2019

 • supports trust relationship (forest trust) set up between an AWS-hosted directory and on-premises directories providing users and groups with access to resources in either domain, using single sign-on (SSO) without the need to synchronize or replicate the users, groups, or passwords.

-• requires a VPN or Direct Connect connection.
+• requires a VPN or Direct Connect connection for trust relationships with on-premises AD.

 • provides much of the functionality offered by Microsoft Active Directory plus integration with AWS applications.